 Wendy Cope, ‘Valentine’.
 Wendy Cope is one of the greatest living comic poets, so if you’re after a little levity on a romantic occasion, you could do worse than this humorous Valentine’s Day poem about somebody whose heart has made its mind up ‘and I’m afraid it’s you’.
 You can’t get much more unsentimental than that!

 Carol Ann Duffy, ‘Syntax’.
 At fourteen lines, this poem is a ‘sonnet’ of sorts – though its rhyme scheme and metre are unique to Duffy’s poem.
 First published in 2005, ‘Syntax’ is about trying to find new and original ways to say ‘I love you’.
 As many people have pointed out, when we say ‘I love you’ we are always, in effect, uttering a quotation.
 Duffy’s poem seeks out new ways to express the sincerity of love, explored, fittingly enough, in a new sort of ‘sonnet’ (14 lines and ending in a sort-of couplet, though written in irregular free verse).
 A love poem for the texting generation?
 Perhaps.
 And, perhaps, a fine expression of love for a wedding speech.

 Choosing a poem for a wedding is difficult because it has to strike the right note and, despite being somebody else’s words, still be ‘you’ – that is, still reflect the speaker’s feelings, expressed eloquently and sincerely.
-Which love poems do you think would lend themselves to such a happy romantic occasion?
+Which non-cheesy love poems do you think would lend themselves to such a happy romantic occasion as a wedding?

 Discover more great poetry recommendations with these short love poems and these beautiful poems by women.
 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market (we offer our pick of the best poetry anthologies here).